jzombie/pipper/README.md

 # Pipper - Python Virtual Environment Manager

-Pipper is a lightweight pip wrapper, using very minimal code, written in Bash.
+Pipper is a lightweight `pip` wrapper, using very minimal code, written in Bash, which simplifes creating virtual environments, installing packages, and freezing `requirements.txt`.

+It does not aim to do anything more than that.

 ## Why Not Use Poetry (or something else)?